fire654/basic-transformer-architecture-from-scratch/README.md

 # basic-transformer-architecture-from-scratch
-This is a Transformer model which is built from the basic torch function,and achieved a basic text generator from ShakeSpeare dataset
+This is a Transformer model which is built from the basic torch function,and achieved a basic text generator from ShakeSpeare dataset run train.ipynb to train the model
+run test.ipynb to test the model the main functions is in adapters.py there is 保存好的数据